-General Information about Guidance Counselors
+General Information about Professional School Counselors

 Individuals with Class G or Initial Professional Service licenses need to go through the mentoring and induction program and meet the Iowa Teaching Standards as they pertain to school counseling before obtaining their Professional Service License.